CaringCalm.org

 You can purchase specialized toys, but they are expensive and often only perform one task.
 They might also be so focused on one function that they don’t really encourage social play.
 We’ve actually found that purchasing toys through mainstream outlets is cheaper, easier and the toys are often already accessible to kids who are blind (or only need slight adaptations).

-Or this similar “mainstream” Touch & Match Board for much less at $17.99.
+Or this similar “mainstream” Touch and Match Board on Amazon for much less.

 We’ve owned both, so I can also say that the mainstream toy is better constructed and the pieces easier to hold.